|Area||2,415.81 sq. km|

-Perhaps the term "melting pot" is the best way to describe Kanagawa.
-Being the second most populated prefecture, Kanagawa's first impression is a modern, "concrete jungle" similar to its northern neighbor, Tokyo.
-And that's true to a certain extent, as you can tell from the big city of Yokohama and the Minato Mirai 21 district.
-However, that urbanity is perfectly balanced with beautiful nature, such as Enoshima's beaches, Sankei-en, Yamashita Park, and Hakone Onsen.
+Perhaps the term “melting pot” is the best way to describe Kanagawa Prefecture (神奈川県, Kanagawa-ken).
+Being the second most populated prefecture, Kanagawa’s first impression is a modern, “concrete jungle” similar to its northern neighbour, Tokyo.
+And that’s true to a certain extent, as you can tell from the big city of Yokohama and the Minato Mirai 21 district.
+However, that urbanity is perfectly balanced with beautiful nature, such as Enoshima’s beaches, Sankei-en, Yamashita Park, and Hakone Onsen.

 Being the site of Commodore Perry’s landing in 1853, Kanagawa is also a fusion of foreign and Japanese history and culture.
 Traditional Japanese structures such as Enkaku-ji and the Great Buddha of Kamakura co-exist with Yokohama Chinatown, the Red Brick Warehouse, and Western-style buildings in the Motomachi district.

 Romantic nighttime views of the city and Tokyo Bay can be enjoyed from the Landmark Tower observatory and Osanbashi Pier.

 Makuyama Park features a mountainside covered by thousands of plum trees (and a festival) that when in full bloom in February and..

 The Oyama Tofu Festival celebrates this region's long history with a staple of Japanese cuisine.
 There will be a number of interesting..

 The Taiwan Festival at the Yokohama Red Brick Warehouse celebrates Taiwanese culture - and a big part of that is all of the delicious..